 RENO JAZZ FESTIVAL.
 THE FUTURE OF JAZZ.

-The Reno Jazz Festival is a massive undertaking, and it would not be possible to produce without help from all of our co-sponsors and volunteers.
-Special thanks to the National Endowment for the Arts, Nevada Arts Council, City of Reno, our Host Hotel Circus Circus Reno, CLM Design, Steinway Gallery, Absolute Music, Greenbrae Trophy, and to our own University of Nevada for its unfailing support over the past three decades, especially from the School of the Arts and College of Liberal Arts.
+The Reno Jazz Festival is a massive undertaking, and it would not be possible without help from all of our co-sponsors and volunteers.
+Special thanks to the National Endowment for the Arts, Nevada Arts Council, City of Reno, our host hotel Circus Circus Reno, CLM Design, Steinway Gallery, Absolute Music, Greenbrae Trophy, and to our own University of Nevada, Reno for its unfailing support over the past three decades, especially from the School of the Arts and College of Liberal Arts.

 Thanks must also be given to all of the tireless music educators who have chosen to go above and beyond the call of duty each and every year to fundraise and organize a trip for their students to attend the Reno Jazz Festival!
 We are so fortunate in that we get to see and hear some of the very best student musicians each year.
 We cannot thank you enough for your loyalty to the Reno Jazz Festival and for your commitment to music education in general.

 I look forward to seeing you at the 2019 festival!

 [ Top photo: Peter Epstein performs at Reno Jazz Festival with The Collaborative.
 Photo by Rob Retting ]